Collinwood Mansion: Old House

 This was the first large house built by the Collins family.
 It was known as Collinwood before the larger house was built.
 Although not as big as Collinwood, it is large.
 When Joshua built the new house, he intended to bequeath the Old House to his son Barnabas as a wedding gift.
 After Barnabas' "death", the house was abandoned.
-It was inhabited for a time in the 1890s by a gypsy couple, Sandor and Magda Rakosi, but by 1966, it had been vacant for decades and had fallen into ruin.
+It was inhabited for a time in the 1890's by a couple, Sandor (Thayer David) and Magda Rakosi (Grayson Hall), but by 1966, it had been vacant for decades and had fallen into ruin.
 A large, framed portrait of Josette Collins (née du Pres) hung in the parlor and in modern times, her spirit would emerge from it and dance around the porch.
 When Barnabas was released from his coffin in 1967, he renovated and inhabited the house (which at the time had no electricity, heat or plumbing).
-He kept his coffin in the basement, which also included a dungeon room that he used to imprison Maggie Evans (but turned out to have a secret escape passage to a cavern on the seashore).
-Julia installed a generator and conducted scientific experiments there — including her attempted cure for vampirism, and the creation of Eve.
+He kept his coffin in the basement, which also included a dungeon room that he used to imprison Maggie Evans (Kathryn Leigh Scott) but it turned out to have a secret escape passage to a cavern on the seashore.
+Julia installed a generator and conducted scientific experiments there — including her attempted cure for vampirism, and the creation of Eve (Marie Wallace).
 Barnabas still inhabited the Old House in 1971, at the series' end.

 Caretaker's Cottage

-When first seen, it was inhabited by Matthew Morgan (the estate handyman who murdered Bill Malloy).
-Later inhabitants were Laura Collins (during her 1966–1967 appearances on the show) and then Chris Jennings in 1968-1970.
-In the 1897 storyline, one night at the cottage, Quentin Collins, Evan Handley and Jamison Collins resurrected Angelique.
+When first seen, it was inhabited by Matthew Morgan (Thayer David), the estate handyman who murdered Bill Malloy.
+Later inhabitants were Laura Collins (Diana Millay) during her 1966–1967 incarnation and then Chris Jennings (Don Briscoe) in 1968–1970.
+In the 1897 story line, one night at the cottage, Quentin Collins, Evan Handley (Humbert Allen Astredo) and Jamison Collins (David Henesy) resurrected Angelique.
 Later inhabitants were Laura Collins.
-In 1840, Roxanne Drew lived there until her death by Angelique.
+In 1840, Roxanne Drew (Donna Wandrey) lived there until her death by Angelique.

 Coach House

-A small property located on the estate where Jeb Hawkes lived in 1970.
+A small property located on the estate where Jeb Hawkes (Christopher Pennock) lived in 1970.